Complications of long-term contraceptive therapy. Consequences of refusing contraception. The pill may affect fertility

 • implants;

-Combined oral contraceptives (COCs) are available in the form of tablets containing estrogenic and gestagenic components.
+Combined oral contraceptives (COCs) are available in the form of tablets containing estrogen and progestin components.
 They are the most effective means of protection against unwanted pregnancy.

 As a result of the action of these contraceptives, growth, development of follicles and ovulation are simply not possible.
-Progestogens increase the viscosity of cervical mucus, making it impenetrable for sperm, and gestagens slow down the peristalsis of the fallopian tubes and the movement of the egg through them, as a result of which implantation of the ovum, if fertilization does occur, becomes impossible.
+Progestogens increase the viscosity of cervical mucus, making it impassable for sperm, and gestagens slow down the peristalsis of the fallopian tubes and the movement of the egg through them, as a result of which implantation of the fertilized egg, if fertilization does occur, becomes impossible.

 Combined contraceptives, depending on the level of ethinyl estradiol, are divided into high-dose (they are not used now), low-dose, micro-dose.